 Renee was stunned by the wide variety of attires as people walked past.
 One woman was clad head to toe in what looked like vinyl and leather and wore thin blackout goggles.
 The next man wore some sort of evil overlord suit festooned with brass buttons.
 The next woman appeared to be naked and sporting only airbrushed body paint.
 The next man wore a black leather thong, chaps, and vest topped off with a military-style black leather cap.
 The ensemble jingled with silvery chains holding it all together.
 The next woman had powder white skin and hair and sported genie pants and a bikini top.
 Several men and women walked past wearing brightly colored skirts.
 Renee chuckled to herself as a completely naked couple walked past.

 Almost everyone here was young.
 Most appeared to be in their twenties and thirties.
 A few looked like late teens and a handful looked to be in their mid forties.
 Renee remembered that this was an adult-only world but was surprised to not see old people.
 Sigma had said that most people were effectively immortal now.
 Perhaps that meant they could stay forever young.
 Chessie confirmed her suspicion.
-She would not be able to guess someone’s actual age by simply looking at them.
+She would not be able to guess someone’s chronological age by simply looking at them.

 There was no way Renee was going to be able to jog along the promenade with so many people packed in.
 It was a tight space.
 But there was something surprisingly intimate about it.
 Renee felt genuinely excited.
 A part of her wanted to reach out and strike up a conversation with these people.
 But she wasn’t ready just yet.
 She strolled along with the crowd and glanced at people’s names as they walked past.
 She read some of their public profiles.
 There was something intoxicating about being able to peek in through the open doors of the lives of passersby.
 People-watching in The City had always been fun but the people walking by had always been locked doors that could only be opened by talking to them.
 And that was just something Renee was loathe to do.
 And now this felt almost perverse, like she was some Peeping Tom armed with a cloak of invisibility.